jrg94/portfolio-project/doc/03-component-interfaces/03-component-interfaces.md

 - [ ] I have shared assignment feedback in the "Assignment Feedback" section
 - [ ] I have converted this document to a PDF
 - [ ] I have converted my kernel interface to a PDF
-- [ ] I have converted my enhance interface to a PDF
+- [ ] I have converted my enhanced interface to a PDF
 - [ ] I am prepared to submit all three PDFs on Carmen
 - [ ] I am prepared to give my peers feedback on their ideas